 The City of Auburn Hills is a distinguished leader in southeast Michigan, known not only for its 22 high-technology parks but also for having world-renowned retail, entertainment, and manufacturing.
 Home to more than 23,000 residents, it also serves as Michigan's global business address, with 40 international corporations from 32 countries, including many world and North American headquarters.
 Auburn Hills' residents enjoy the amenities of city and suburban living with parks, a revitalized downtown district and a welcoming city complex with a library and community center.
 Additionally, the city has four colleges and universities and is the proud home of Oakland University.
 The City of Auburn Hills prides itself on being a great place to live, work and play.
 The retail district is home to the Great Lakes Crossing Outlets, one of the state's largest destination shopping centers, providing a variety of cultural, social and educational opportunities to residents, workers, and visitors and sits adjacent to Michigan's only Top Golf a premier entertainment venue.
-Each year the City of Auburn Hills welcomes more than 3 billion visitors.
+Each year the City of Auburn Hills welcomes more than 3 million visitors.

 The Auburn Hills Police Department (AHPD) provides the highest level of professional law enforcement services to the residents, businesses, students and visitors to the City of Auburn Hills.
 In 2019, AHPD became one of 19 police agencies out of more than 400 in the State of Michigan to become voluntarily accredited.
 This accreditation standard means that AHPD is continually striving to meet and exceed the best practice standards for law enforcement that have been established through the Michigan Association of Chiefs of Police.